Tide vs Countingup: comparing business bank accounts

 All Countingup accounts come with built-in accounting software to automate aspects of your bookkeeping and tax admin.
 You also get advanced features like:

 - automated payment categorisation

 - tax calculations

 Tide paid account plans

-One of Tide’s additional features is the option to register a company.
-If you register your company with Tide, you’ll automatically register for your Tide account at the same time.
-You can use the Tide website to check that your preferred company name is available and then complete the limited company registration process.
-Tide covers the £12 company registration fee on your behalf.
+One of Tide’s additional features is the option to register your company with Companies House and open a Tide account at the same time.
+You can use the Tide website to check that your preferred company name is available – and Tide will even pay the £12 registration fee for you.